ayesha1/Styrax-Mini-Safeway/README.md

 # Styrax-Mini-Safeway
-A Mini-Safeway web application for CMPE 133 Class
+A Mini-Safeway web application for CMPE 133 Class which provides online grocery shopping and delivery.

 ## Usage